AMMI-NLP-Study-Group/flask-mini-tutorial/README.md

 This is a micro Tutorial on how create API for your sentiment analysis service.
 It uses the the model we worked on [Transformers for Sentiment Analysis]( https://github.com/AMMI-NLP-Study-Group/pytorch-sentiment-analysis/blob/master/6%20-%20Transformers%20for%20Sentiment%20Analysis.ipynb).
-Please before playing with this code go througn the notebook and save your model.
+Please before playing with this code go through the notebook and save your model.

 ### Installation